AmandineTao/calculator/README.md

 ```

 ##  GitHub Actions Workflow
 A GitHub Actions workflow has been set up to automate the build and test processes for the Docker image.
-It also deploy the app on github pages.
-So the app can be used through the following link:
+It also deploy the app on github pages:
 [calculator](https://amandinetao.github.io/calculator/)